 Yesterday morning, I woke up to the sound of my dog regurgitating a muffin wrapper he’d thought would be a great idea to consume the day before.
 Before I even got up, I knew it was on the area rug I had just cleaned.
 I just knew.
 I trudged, blurry-eyed to the living room and squinted, scanning the room to spot the mess.
 Sure enough, there it was.
-On the brand-clean rug.
+On the fresh-clean rug.
 So, I’m elbow deep in dog barf, when the garbage truck rolls by and wakes up my kid, who’s wet the bed.
 He hardly ever does this anymore, but when he does, you can bet it’s on the night he asked for extra blankets because he was cold.
-Freshly… cleaned… blankets.
+Fresh.
+Cleaned.
+Blankets.
 Still drowning in K9 upchuck, the child looms over me, whiffing strongly of emptied bladder.
-I’m trying not to gag… the puke, the smell of stale pee, when my phone starts to ring.
-At 7am.
+I’m trying not to gag.
+The puke, the smell of stale pee.
+Then my phone starts to ring.
+At 7 am.
 Now, the dog is barking at the garbage men who are still outside because one of them has dropped our garbage all over my driveway.
 I run to wash my hands and see if I can get my phone in time, and in the whirlwind, manage to knock a bowl to the floor, instantly shattering it.

 Needless to say, when I found this post about atheists not being able to claim the moral high ground, I decided fuck being nice.
 You want nice?
 Send a goddamned maid.
 No fucking holy.

 Cathy, who writes for Reason and Real Clear Politics (notice the italics and bold there, please note the extra, added, screaming emphasis), says about the Chapel Hill murders:

 In fact, the story is still developing, and the motive apparently included a parking dispute (which does not exclude religious bias as a factor).